 In other words, Devins' death was exploited on the internet.

-Bianca’s mother Kim has lobbied for social media platforms to amend their policies in order to stop the spread of such gruesome photos.
+Bianca’s mother Kimberly has lobbied for social media platforms to amend their policies in order to stop the spread of such gruesome photos.

 "I’m grateful he has chosen to plead guilty.
 Bianca did not deserve this, she did not deserve this,’ said Devins’ grandfather, Frank Williams.